eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 An asset class groups investments that show similar characteristics.
 For example, stocks and bonds behave quite differently.
 Each asset class has its own profile of risk, volatility and a possible range of returns.
-**Diversifying** is very important because it can reduce the overall risk of the portfolio.
+**Diversifying** is very important because it can reduce the overall risk and volatility of the investment portfolio.

 **Correlation** is also important to consider.
 Correlation is a statistical measure of how two things move compared to each other